 During maintenance events, preemptible instances with GPUs are preempted by default and cannot be automatically restarted.
 If you want to recreate your instances after they have been preempted, use a managed instance group.
 Managed instance groups recreate your instances if the vCPU, memory, and GPU resources are available.

-If you want a warning before your instance is preempted, or want to configure your instance to automatically restart after a maintenance event, use a non-preemptible instance with a GPU.
-For non-preemptible instances with GPUs, Google provides one hour advance notice before preemption.
+If you want a warning before your instance is preempted, or want to configure your instance to automatically restart after a maintenance event, use a standard instance with a GPU.
+For standard instances with GPUs, Google provides one hour advance notice before preemption.

-For steps to automatically restart a non-preemptible instance, see Updating options for an instance.
+For steps to automatically restart a standard instance, see Updating options for an instance.

-To learn how to create preemptible instances with GPUs attached, read Creating an instance with a GPU.
+To learn how to create preemptible instances with GPUs attached, read Create a VM with attached GPUs.